HMS Alarm (1758): Experiments with copper sheathing

 After a two-year deployment to the West Indies, Alarm was beached in order to examine the effects of the experiment.
 The copper had performed very well in protecting the hull from invasion by worm, and in preventing the growth of weed, for when in contact with water, the copper produced a poisonous film, composed mainly of oxychloride, that deterred these marine creatures.
 Furthermore, as this film was slightly soluble it gradually washed away, leaving no way in which marine life could attach itself to the ship.
 Satisfied that the copper had had the desired effect, the Admiralty introduced copper sheathing on a number of frigates.

 In 1776 Alarm was resurveyed.
 It was soon discovered that the sheathing had become detached from the hull in many places because the iron nails which had been used to fasten the copper to the timbers had been "much rotted".
 Closer inspection revealed that some nails, which were less corroded, were insulated from the copper by brown paper which was trapped under the nail head.
 The copper had been delivered to the dockyard wrapped in the paper which was not removed before the sheets were nailed to the hull.
-The obvious conclusion therefore, and the one which had been highlighted in a separate report to the Admiralty in as early as 1763, was that iron should not be allowed direct contact with copper in a sea water environment if severe corrosion of the iron was to be avoided.
+The obvious conclusion therefore, and the one which had been highlighted in a separate report to the Admiralty as early as 1763, was that iron should not be allowed direct contact with copper in a sea water environment if severe corrosion of the iron was to be avoided.
 Later ships were designed with this in mind.
 The Admiralty had largely suspended the programme of fitting ships with copper sheathing after the 1763 report, and had not shown any further interest in developing effective copper sheathing until 1775.
 In the meantime the copper sheathing was removed from Alarm, and several other test vessels until an effective solution to the corrosion problem could be developed.

 Later in her career she was commanded by a young John Jervis, from 1769 onwards.
 He sailed for the Mediterranean in May and arrived in Genoa on 7 September.
 Aboard Alarm at this time was Samuel Hood, son of Alexander Hood, and one of the many members of the Hood family to serve at sea.
 Samuel Hood served aboard Alarm from November 1765 to July 1772, in the post of purser.